The Impact of Large Language Models (LLMs) on Code Review Process: Results

 \header{Motivation:} Recent studies have investigated the influence and popularity of ChatGPT on code review \cite{guo2024exploring}, \cite{grewal2024analyzing}, \cite{hao2024empirical}, \cite{watanabe2024use}.
 The potential impact of using GPT models as assistants throughout the entire PR lifecycle remains largely unexplored.
 This research question investigates whether relying on GPT-assisted PRs affects code review resolution time in GitHub projects by analyzing the impact of GPT models on the overall merge time of PRs.

 \header{Approach:} To answer this research question, we build a Multiple Linear Regression Model (MLRM) \cite{james2013introduction} to empirically explain PR lifetime.
 For this purpose, we examine previous studies to identify a list of known factors that significantly influence PR resolution time \cite{zhang2022pull}, \cite{moreira2021factors}, \cite{rose2017towards}, \cite{silva2020measuring}. \citet{bernardo2018studying} defines resolution time as the time it takes for a code change to be merged into the development branch after review.
 This implies that the change is not fully implemented until it can be built, tested, and deployed.
 This is possible only after merging into the main branch.
 We will use the time it takes for code modifications to be merged as a metric, selecting only PRs that have been merged, considering the identified factors that affect this time \cite{silva2020measuring}.
+After this step, our dataset includes only the merged PRs with a total of 1,367 PRs (85.43\% of the total GPT-assisted PR population as shown in Table~\ref{tab:GPT-PR-Status-Summary}) using GPT-assisted.
+To compare the resolution time between the GPT-assisted PRs and GPT-non-assisted PRs, we used the GPT-non-assisted PRs dataset explained in section~\ref{sec:setup-C-similarity} (Finding Similarity GPT-non-assisted PRs with GPT-Assisted PRs).
 Furthermore, we added a two-state indicator to the dataset, with 1 representing PR that use GPT-assisted and 0 representing PR that use GPT non-assisted.
 This indicator is used to better understand the impact of the GPT as a factor on PR latency.

-After this step, our dataset includes only the merged PRs with a total of 1,367 PRs (85.43\% of the total GPT-assisted PR population as shown in Table~\ref{tab:GPT-PR-Status-Summary}) using GPT-assisted.
-To compare the resolution time between the GPT-assisted PRs and GPT-non-assisted PRs, we searched for the most similar PRs among the 23,874 identified GPT-non-assisted PRs by using the Manhattan distance \cite{Szabo-LinearAlgebra} as shown in Figure \ref{fig:study_setup_overview}.
 To compare the statistical difference between PRs using GPT-assisted or GPT-non-assisted, as an influencing factor, we use the Mann-Whitney U test, a non-parametric test that compares two independent groups that do not require normally distributed samples\cite{nachar2008mann}.
 To carry out this statistical test, we utilize the stats package\footnote{R Core Team.
 2023.
 R: a language and environment for statistical computing. https://www.R-project.org} considering a confidence level of 95\% (\(\alpha=0.05\)).
 The following formula and list of factors characterize the Linear Model (LM) performed in our study: